micahwoods/micahwoods.github.io/_posts/2020-04-17-grass-grows-more-makes-roots.md

 * *the amount of aboveground material makes more photosynthesis makes more roots*

-I grew grasses 3 cm diameter plugs, planted them in coconut coir on 1 October 2019, and then fertilized the pots with different materials.
+I grew planted grass as 3 cm diameter plugs, planted in pots filled with coconut coir on 1 October 2019, and then fertilized the pots with different materials.
 After 100 days, the zoysia fertilized with N and P and K had almost completely covered the pot surface area.
-The zoysia fertilized with N had not.
+The pot of zoysia that got only N had not.

 ![zoysia 100 days after planting](/img/jan9.jpg)